jchr1st/workshop_howto/available/available.rst

   * - Private Cloud: Flow Bootcamp
     - Flow Bootcamp
     - Advanced/ Customers & Prospects
-    - A customer facing bootcamp focusing on using Flow to create network security policies in Prism Central.
+    - A customer facing Bootcamp focusing on using Flow to create network security policies in Prism Central.
   * - Cloud Native: Containerizing Apps & CI/CD
     - Containerizing Apps & CI/CD
     - Advanced/ Customers & Prospects
-    - A customer facing bootcamp focusing on using Calm as part of a CI/CD pipeline.
+    - A customer facing Bootcamp focusing on using Calm as part of a CI/CD pipeline.
   * - Private Cloud: Prism Ultimate Bootcamp
     - Private Cloud: Prism Ultimate Bootcamp
     - Advanced/ Customers & Prospects
-    - A customer facing bootcamp showcasing Prism Ultimate capabilities.
+    - A customer facing Bootcamp showcasing Prism Ultimate capabilities.
 Comprising of Capcity Planning, X-Play, Application Monitoring and Beam.
   * - PACE: Era Bootcamp
     - PACE: Era Workshops
     - Advanced/ Customers & Prospects
-    - A customer facing bootcamp focusing on how to deploy Era within their environment and manage Microsoft SQL Server & Oracle databases.
+    - A customer facing Bootcamp focusing on how to deploy Era within their environment and manage Microsoft SQL Server & Oracle databases.
   * - Databases: Era Combo Bootcamp
     - Era All
     - Advanced/ Customers & Prospects
-    - A customer facing bootcamp focusing on managing Micosoft SQL Server & Oracle with Era.
+    - A customer facing Bootcamp focusing on managing Micosoft SQL Server & Oracle with Era.
   * - Cloud Native: Apps on Nutanix
     - Containerizing Apps & CI/CD
     - Advanced/ Customers & Prospects
-    - A customer facing bootcamp focusing on using Calm for containerized application deployment.
+    - A customer facing Bootcamp focusing on using Calm for containerized application deployment.

 *Requires additional manual steps which are detailed in the Bootcamp guides.
 Please allow time to complete the additional steps before scheduling a session with a partner or customer.